×

 We asked people if there is a lot of crime.
 They answered:

 "Riga has a relatively low crime rate compared to other European cities.
 However, there have been reports of pickpocketing, mugging, and other petty crimes in the city.
-Tourists should take extra precautions when visiting Riga, such as avoiding dark alleys and keeping valuables out of sight," explained one expat living in Riga, Latvia.
+Tourists should take extra precautions when visiting Riga, such as avoiding dark alleys and keeping valuables out of sight," remarked one expat who made the move to Riga.

 Is there a lot of diversity?
 Are people in Riga accepting of differences?

 "Riga is a diverse city with a population that is made up of people from many different backgrounds.
 The city is home to a variety of ethnicities, religions, and cultures, and people from all walks of life are welcomed and accepted.
-Riga is a tolerant and open-minded city, and people of all backgrounds are respected and embraced," said one expat who made the move to Riga.
+Riga is a tolerant and open-minded city, and people of all backgrounds are respected and embraced," wrote one member in Riga.

 What are the schools in Riga like?